amarbut24/gopherland/README.md

 # gopherland

-Goal of this repo is to take the Go Azure SDK's created by Microsoft and create easy to consume packages.
+Goal of this repo is to take the Azure GO SDK's created by Microsoft and create easy to consume packages.

 ----------------------------------------------------
 ### Azure AD Auth